-Welcome to Low Carbon LiverpoolIn 2010, Low Carbon Liverpool published 'Building the Low Carbon Economy on Merseyside', a report which found that, in order to ensure future success, Liverpool should embrace the low carbon economy and the opportunities that come with it.
+Funded by the ESRC, our work builds on the 2010 report 'Building the Low Carbon Economy on Merseyside', a report which found that, in order to ensure future success, Liverpool should embrace the low carbon economy and the opportunities that come with it.

 We also recognise that Small/Medium Enterprises (SMEs) and Social Enterprises are crucial to this agenda.
 To this end we are working to develop the Green Ambassador programme, to encourage and support those who are willing and able to develop the low carbon aspects of their organisations.

 We'd like to invite you to engage with us, either through our seminar series, by writing to us, or our various social media platforms.
 We want your ideas and opinions to shape Liverpool's low carbon future.